Philip II of France: Conflict with Richard the Lionheart, 1191–1199

 Philip had spent this time consolidating his territorial gains and by now controlled much of Normandy east of the Seine, while remaining within striking distance of Rouen.
 His next objective was the castle of Verneuil, which had withstood an earlier siege.
 Once Richard arrived at Barfleur, he soon marched towards Verneuil.
 As his forces neared the castle, Philip, who had been unable to break through, decided to strike camp.
 Leaving a large force behind to prosecute the siege, he moved off towards Évreux, which John had handed over to his brother to prove his loyalty.
 Philip retook the town and sacked it, but during this time, his forces at Verneuil abandoned the siege, and Richard entered the castle unopposed on 30 May.
 Throughout June, while Philip's campaign ground to a halt in the north, Richard was taking a number of important fortresses to the south.
 Philip, eager to relieve the pressure off his allies in the south, marched to confront Richard's forces at Vendôme.
 Refusing to risk everything in a major battle, Philip retreated, only to have his rear guard caught at Fréteval on 3 July.
-This Battle of Fréteval turned into a general encounter in which Philip barely managed to avoid capture as his army was put to flight.
+This Battle of Fréteval turned into a general encounter in which Philip barely managed to avoid capture as his army was put to flight in a rout.
 Fleeing back to Normandy, Philip avenged himself on the English by attacking the forces of John and the Earl of Arundel, seizing their baggage train.
 By now both sides were tiring, and they agreed to the temporary Truce of Tillières.

 The war resumed in 1195 when Philip once again besieged Verneuil.
 He continued the siege in secret as Richard arrived to negotiate in person; when Richard found out, he swore revenge and left.
-Philip now pressed his advantage in northeastern Normandy, where he conducted a raid at Dieppe, burning the English ships in the harbor while repulsing an attack by Richard at the same time.
-Philip now marched southward into the Berry region.
+Philip now pressed his advantage in northeastern Normandy, where he conducted a raid at Dieppe, burning the English ships in the harbor while repulsing a counterattack at the same time.
+Philip then marched southward into the Berry region.
 His primary objective was the fortress of Issoudun, which had just been captured by Richard's mercenary commander, Mercadier.
 The French king took the town and was besieging the castle when Richard stormed through French lines and made his way in to reinforce the garrison, while at the same time, another army was approaching Philip's supply lines.
 Philip called off his attack, and another truce was agreed; the Treaty of Louviers.